lehigh-university-libraries/linderman/README.md

 git clone git@github.com:lehigh-university-libraries/folio-offline-shelf-reading
 ```

 Next, clone this repo, which is configured to run all apps Library Technology deploys using linderman.
+Then run the script that generates a self-signed cert.

+> [!WARNING]
+> Ensure you have [mkcert 1.4+](https://github.com/FiloSottile/mkcert#installation) installed

 ```
 git clone git@github.com:lehigh-university-libraries/linderman